About the project

 Background

-Our subdivision streets are up to 38 years old depending on your street.
+Our subdivision streets are up to 38 years old in 2024 depending on your street.
 The pipes on HOA property running from streets connecting with Wethersfield from the Basin on Park Ridge to Walnut Creek and Walnut Creek from Hamilton-Mason to past Overland Park are primarily corrugated metal pipes with a 20-30-year lifespan.
 If the foundation is firm, tree roots haven’t encroached, etc. they could function well closer to 40 years.
 The Township and County have already replaced some pipes along Wethersfield and other areas.
 The HOA is responsible for close to 4000LF of pipe from 12 inch to 36 inch diameter in these areas.

 Coordination & Financial Responsibility